DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

     B.  Obasanjo tries unsuccessfully to persuade National Assembly to amend constitution to allow him to seek a third term

+    -   Potentially dangerous to allow more terms in countries like Nigeria
         1. Measure defeated in Senate after intense lobbying by Vice-President Attiku Abubakar
         2. Obasanjo then blocks Abubakar from becoming 2007 PDP